Whenever I feel bored or uninspired, I watch a Jason Silva video. I like to think of him as the Terence McKenna of the digital age.

 Technologically mediated telepathy, mind-to-mind communication through our digital devices.
 Amazing.

-Has Jason Silva’s philosophical shots of awe and wonder inspired you?
-Do you think his work has expanded your mind, even for just a moment?
+Have Jason Silva’s philosophical shots of awe and wonder inspired you?